Admission Requirements | Online M.Ed. in Ohio Principal Licensure

 Degree/Credentials: Bachelor’s degree from a regionally accredited institution.

 Undergraduate Achievement: Possess an undergraduate cumulative grade point average equal to or greater than a 2.75 (on a 4.0 scale) or a grade point average equal to or greater than 3.0 (on a 4.0 scale) with a minimum of 12 credit hours of graduate study.

 Experience: Provide a curriculum vitae or résumé.

-Professional Recommendations: Provide two recommendations from employers or former professors who are in a position to judge the applicant’s potential for graduate level study and research, as well as suitability for educational leadership.
+Professional Recommendations: Provide one recommendation from an employer or former professor who are in a position to judge the applicant’s potential for graduate-level study and research, as well as suitability for educational leadership.